XFarooqi/jupyter-book/content/guide/02_create.md

 This will create a new Jupyter Book using these files.
 In this case, you need to ensure that the values in `_config.yml` are correct, and that the Table of Contents (`toc.yml`) file has the structure that you want.

+## Next step: convert your book content into HTML

+Now that you've got a Jupyter Book folder structure, we can create the HTML for each of your book's pages.
+That's covered in the next section.